outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     1. # emerge --ask app-admin/syslog-ng
     2. # rc-update add syslog-ng default
     3. # emerge --ask app-admin/logrotate

+    Detail on logrotate for cron jobs refer to [Cronie and Anacron](/2015/07/19/cronie/).
 34. Cron daemon.
 A cron daemon executes scheduled commands.
 It is very handy if some command needs to be executed regularly (for instance daily, weekly or monthly).
     1. # echo "sys-process/cronie anacron" > /etc/portage/package.use/cronie
     2. # emerge --ask sys-process/cronie